 Our admissions committee members include representatives from the science faculty and the Postbaccalaureate Premedical Program office.
 In order to evaluate your eligibility for the program, we get to know you in two ways.
 First, through your PostBacCAS/Bryn Mawr application and supporting materials.
 Following this initial screening, you may be invited to a campus visit and interview.
 Combined, your application and your campus visit and interview help our admissions committee determine whether your previous academic record and experiences, along with your goals and motivation, are consistent with the requirements of our program.

-If we feel you are a qualified candidate based on your PostBacCAS application and supporting materials, we will invite you to spend a day at Bryn Mawr College.
-More than a personal interview, this visit is a comprehensive and informative process.
+If we feel you are a qualified candidate based on your PostBacCAS application and supporting materials, we will invite you to join us for a virtual Interview Day.
+In additional to a personal interview on Zoom, this virtual visit is a comprehensive and informative process.
 To help you decide whether Bryn Mawr is the right choice for you, you will attend an information session given by the director of the Postbaccalaureate Premedical Program.
-You will sit in on a class, have a campus tour and have lunch with current students.
-After lunch, you will meet with a member of the admissions committee for a personal interview.
+You will experience the Bryn Mawr Academic experience, have a virtual campus tour and speak with current students via Zoom.
 At the conclusion of your visit, we will provide you with a “potential academic plan” for our program based on your academic history.

 When to Apply